itsmillertim3/perform2021/Mainframe/content/01_Deployment_and_Customization/index.md

 - Use member AFDTRAN in `<userid>.JCL`

 ### You've arrived
-- You have successfuly deployed Dynatrace and have defined the CICS transaction, which will be used in the SDK Hands-On!
+- You have successfully deployed Dynatrace and have defined the CICS transaction, which will be used in the SDK Hands-On!